 Our success depends on the market's confidence in our ability to provide effective network security protection.
 Despite our efforts and processes to prevent breaches of our internal network system and website, we are still vulnerable to computer viruses, break-ins, phishing attacks, attempts to overload our servers with denial-of-service and other cyber-attacks and similar disruptions from unauthorized access to our internal network system or our website.
-Our security measures may also be breached due to employee error, malfeasance or otherwise, and third parties may attempt to fraudulently induce our employees to transfer funds or disclose information in order to gain access to our network and confidential information.
+Our security measures may also be breached due to employee error, malfeasance or otherwise, which may be more difficult to detect than outsider threats, and the existing programs and trainings we have in place to prevent such insider threats may not be effective or sufficient.
+Third parties may also attempt to fraudulently induce our employees to transfer funds or disclose information in order to gain access to our network and confidential information.
 We cannot guarantee that the measures we have taken to protect our network and website will provide absolute security.
 Moreover, because we provide network security products, we may be a more attractive target for attacks by computer hackers.
 Although we have not yet experienced significant damages from unauthorized access by a third party of our internal network or website, an actual or perceived breach of network security occurs in our internal systems or website could adversely affect the market perception of our products and services and investor confidence in our company.
 Any breach of our network system or website could impair our ability to operate our business, including our ability to provide FortiGuard security subscription and FortiCare technical support services to our end-customers, lead to interruptions or system slowdowns, cause loss of critical data or lead to the unauthorized disclosure or use of confidential, proprietary or sensitive information.
-We could also be subject to liability and litigation and reputational harm and our channel partners and end-customers may be harmed, lose confidence in us and decrease or cease using our products and services.
-Any breach of our internal network system or our website could have an adverse effect on our business, operating results and st
+We could also be subject to liability and litigation and reputational harm and our channel partners and end-customers may be harmed, lose confidence i